 1. The stunning castle of Burg Eltz

-If you’re up for a bit of hiking, walk down the footpath from the lower car park instead of taking the shuttle bus that drops you right in front of the castle.
-The path winds around the unspoilt Eltzbach Valley and through the protected Eltz Forest.
-It also offers a sweeping view of the fairytale-like castle and its surroundings.
+If you’re up for a bit of hiking, you can walk down the footpath from the lower car park.
+The path winds around the unspoilt Eltzbach Valley and offers sweeping views of the castle and its surroundings.

 2. The old town of Limburg

 Limburg is a joy to explore on foot.
-Some of the town’s gorgeous, half-timbered buildings have been converted into artisan gift shops, cheerful cafes and traditional German pubs.
+Some of the town’s gorgeous, half-timbered buildings have been converted into artisan gift shops and traditional German pubs.